E-APPROACHES & METHODS

 Collaboration across boundaries - Interactive tools, including online discussion fora, social media, and communication apps can enhance the ability for participants in CPPB training to be linked across boundaries, and almost removes limits related to geography.
 As e-approaches develop, the use of ‘virtual worlds’ will become increasingly commonplace.
 Such online environments will facilitate communities of practice – a key professional learning and competency development approach in the field – when practitioner learners are separated across distances.

 Standardisation across boundaries - In CPPB, a result of increasing organisational adoption of e-approaches could lead to there being greater chance that standards in the field spread across national boundaries.
-This is important if there exists a desire to achieve standardisation of training in areas such as pre-deployment training for military.
+This is important if there exists a desire to achieve standardisation of training (e.g. pre-deployment training for military).
 An example here is the uptake of ‘sector-wide content management systems’.
 This refers to dedicated knowledge management and learning systems for a specific organisation / agency, sector (e.g. early warning, crisis management, gender and peacebuilding), mission or ‘whole-of-the-field’ in a specific conflict/CPPB context.
 This would involve identification of the key ‘content’ relevant for knowing-learning-retaining-diffusing and the systems for knowledge management and learning.

 Safe place to make mistakes and learn - Tools that are used by organisations engaged in e-approaches, such as ‘serious games’ and ‘virtual worlds’ allow users to repeat scenarios to allow them the opportunity to explore possible consequences of alternative decisions that they make.
 To some extent this can be done in case studies and in simulations, but the costs and time taken to repeat scenarios with real-life role-players is greater than if undertaken in an online environment.